A/B testing has become such a buzzword that marketers, developers, and designers use A/B testing tools regularly.

 It’s easy to pick up an A/B testing tool and use it on your website, especially if you observe that it’s working for businesses in the same industry.

 However, one thing to note is that your and your competitors’ business requirements differ.

-For example, if your goal is to reduce bounce rate, perform split tests, or implement A/B tests on both web and mobile platforms, you want to seek out the tools that offer these features.
+For example, if your goal is to reduce bounce rate, perform split tests, or implement A/B tests on both web and mobile apps, you want to use the tools that offer these features.

 Understanding why you need an A/B testing tool will help you decide what’s best for you.